-UT Mail Services – managed by Document Solutions at The University of Texas – has introduced a Campus Tracking System (CTS) for incoming U.S. Postal Services (USPS) packages or parcels received at its 78712 ZIP Code location.
+UT Mail Services – managed by Document Solutions at The University of Texas – utilizes a Campus Tracking System (CTS) for incoming U.S. Postal Services (USPS) packages or parcels received at its 78712 ZIP Code location.

 Designed to track the ongoing status of packages or parcels, this solution: